Datronizer/sheridan-vault/computer-math-math18584/Lecture 1.md

 > [!important] Keep in mind these are **binary** not **decimals**.
 The numbers are only representative and they DO NOT mean the same thing they mean in decimal values.

 Same things with hexadecimals btw, but I'm too lazy to write them all out.
-Refer to <a href="https://www.tutorialspoint.com/computer_logical_organization/hexadecimal_arithmetic.htm">this link</a>.
+Refer to [this link](https://www.tutorialspoint.com/computer_logical_organization/hexadecimal_arithmetic.htm).

 We see that as we hit the limit of a column, the max permutations within that limit is always the same as the power of the [[#Placevalues|placevalue]] of the limit you're trying to reach.